Global hyperbolicity in higher signatures: Introduction

 Instead of a Lorentzian metric, one may want to consider a metric of signature $(p,q)$ where $\min(p,q) \geqslant 2$, which we shall call a higher signature pseudo-Riemannian metric.
 Geometry in higher signature has been less studied than its Lorentzian counterpart ; one reason for this is the lack of physical interpretation.
 Most of the tools developped for Lorentzian geometry fail in this new setting, mostly because of the connectedness the set $(g_{p,q} < 0)$ in $(\R^{p,q}, g_{p,q})$ which does not yield a notion of time orientation for smooth paths. \\

-Pseudo-Riemannian geometry has recently seen some applications in the study of discrete subgroups of $\so(p,q+1)$ through the notion of \emph{Anosov representation} (see \cite{danciger2017convex}).
-Let $P_1$ be the stabilizer in $\so(p, q+1)$ of an isotropic line of $\R^{p,q+1}$ and let $\Gamma$ be a hyperbolic group of cohomological dimension greater or equal to $p$.
-It has been shown, first by Barbot for $q=1$ in \cite{barbot2013deformations} and by Beyrer-Kassel for $q \geqslant 2$ in \cite{beyrer2023mathbbhpqconvex}, that the space of $P_1$-Anosov representations from $\Gamma$ in $\so(p,q+1)$ forms a union of connected components, thus giving new examples of higher Teichmüller spaces.
-The proof of this theorem involves an in-depth study of the actions of these subgroups on the pseudo-hyperbolic space $\h^{p,q}$, a pseudo-Riemannian equivalent to the hyperbolic space.
-Furthermore, it has been shown by Mess (see \cite{mess2007lorentz}) that for $p=2,q=1$, those representations are the holonomies of globally hyperbolic $(\so(2,2), \ads_{3})$-spaces with complete Cauchy surfaces.
-Those results have, in part, motivated the generalizations we attempt in this paper. \\

 Assume $(M,g)$ is a pseudo-Riemannian space of signature $(p,q)$, let $N_0$ be a smooth manifold of dimension $q$ and let $f : N_0 \rightarrow M$ be an immersion from $N_0$ to $M$.
 We will say that $f$ is timelike (resp. causal) when for each $x$ in $N_0$, the restriction of the metric to the image of $df_x$ is negative (resp. non-positive).
-Like in Lorentzian geometry, we show in section 3.3 that this notion can be extended to continuous maps from $N_0$ to $M$.
-We can define the notion of inextendible causal map in a manner we shall not expand upon in this introduction (see section 3.2) and we can then generalize the notion of global hyperbolicity to this higher signature.
+Like in Lorentzian geometry, we show in section 3.3 that this notion can be extended to continuous maps from $N_0$ to $M$ which we will call \emph{causal maps}.
+We will say that such a map is \emph{inextendible} if for any path $c : I \rightarrow N_0$ inextendible in $N_0$ (meaning not converging in its extremities), the path $f \circ c$ is inextendible in $M$.
+With those new definitions, one may define a notion of Cauchy surfaces in higher signature.